mikeohio1026/mllelectronics_v3/content/post/resume/index.md

 ## Professional Experience
 ELECTRICAL ENGINEERING CO-OP, Toast Inc, Boston MA, Jun 2021 - August 2021

-* Designed and printed a fully custom automated robotic hardware testing platform based on the ESP32 microcontroller.
+* Fabricated a fully custom automated robotic hardware testing platform based on the ESP32 microcontroller.
-* Worked closely with a cross disciplinary team of engineers to create detailed specifications for an upcoming tablet device.
-Learned about the ODM/JDM manufacturing process and the product development lifecycle.
+* Worked closely with a cross disciplinary team of engineers to create detailed specifications for an upcoming tablet.
+Collaborated with ODM/JDM manufacturing vendors through out the product development lifecycle.
-* Gained experience in understanding the complexity of hardware design with multiple high speed signals such as MIPI, LVDS, gigabit ethernet and USB C.
+* Analyzed and reviewed designs with multiple high speed signals such as MIPI, LVDS, gigabit ethernet and USB C.
 * Technologies Utilized: ESP32, Python, Fusion 360, RF Explorer, and PADs viewer.

 ELECTRICAL ENGINEERING CO-OP, WARDJet, Tallamadge OH, May 2020 - May 2021